mageirakos/kobe-bryant-shot-selection/README.md

 -Trained my first models and evaluated them( Logistic Regression, KNN Classifier, Decision Trees, Random Forests )

 ## To be done
-  * Learn and use Reccursive Feature Selection
+  * Learn and use Recursive Feature Selection
   * Tune Hyperparameters
   * Improve the documentation
   * Submit my results to kaggle to get ranked